MANAGEMT 7087NA - Managing Contemporary Organisations

 Chris started his working life as a clinical psychologist in the psychiatric unit of a general hospital.
 After several years he moved into the business sector and, via a corporate HR role, occupied a number of general management/CEO positions across a variety of industries in Australia and the UK.
 In the mid-90s he left the business world for the academic one and joined Warwick Business School (UK) where he is currently an Associate Fellow of the Marketing and Strategic Management Group.
 In 2002 he moved to South Australia and became a full-time faculty member of the University of Adelaide Business School.
 He teaches on MBA and executive education programmes across a variety of international settings.

-- Students will be introduced to a systems view of organisational dynamics and will explore the implications of a systems perspective for the role and challenges of management
+3. Explain the implications of a systems perspective for organisational dynamics and the role and challenges of management

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Knowledge and understanding of the content and techniques of a chosen discipline at advanced levels that are internationally recognised.
 A,B,C,D The ability to locate, analyse, evaluate and synthesise information from a wide variety of sources in a planned and timely manner.
 A,B,D An ability to apply effective, creative and innovative solutions, both independently and cooperatively, to current and future problems.
 A,B,D A commitment to continuous learning and the capacity to maintain intellectual curiosity throughout life.
 A,B,C,D